Sickle Cell Anemia: The Poster Child for Beneficial Mutation

 Sickle cell disease is one of a group of disorders that affects hemoglobin.
 This is the molecule in red blood cells that delivers oxygen to cells throughout the body.
 People with this particular hemoglobinopathy (autosomal recessive) have atypical hemoglobin molecules called hemoglobin S, which can distort red blood cells into a sickle, or crescent, shape that hematologist’s label drepanocytes.

+The signs and symptoms of sickle cell disease are caused by the sickling of red blood cells.
+When red blood cells sickle, they break down prematurely, which can lead to anemia.
+Anemia can cause shortness of breath, fatigue, and delayed growth and development in children.
+The rapid breakdown of red blood cells may also cause yellowing of the eyes and skin, which are signs of jaundice.
+Painful episodes can occur when sickled red blood cells, which are stiff and inflexible, get stuck in small blood vessels called capillaries.
+These episodes deprive tissues and organs of oxygen-rich blood and can lead to organ damage, especially in the lungs, kidneys, spleen, and brain.
+A particularly serious complication of sickle cell disease is high blood pressure in the blood vessels that supply the lungs (pulmonary hypertension).
+Pulmonary hypertension occurs in about one-third of adults with sickle cell disease (SCD) and can lead to heart failure.
 People with SCD are born with two Sickle Cell genes, one from each parent, e.g. homozygous or hemoglobin (Hgb) SS.
-If you only have one Sickle Cell gene, it's called Sickle Cell trait, e.g. heterozygous or Hgb.
+If you only have one Sickle Cell gene, it’s called Sickle Cell trait, e.g. heterozygous or Hgb.
 AS.
 About 1 in 12 African Americans has Sickle Cell trait.
 A simple blood test can differentiate between the trait and the disease.
 All hemoglobinopathies can be identified using hemoglobin electrophoresis, e.g. the separation of particles into “bands” in an electrical field to separate the different varieties of hemoglobinopathies.
-Most states test newborn babies as part of their newborn screening programs (NIH 2010).
+Most states test newborn babies as part of their newborn screening programs.

 Why Sickle Cell Anemia: The Malaria Connection